sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

 ```
 Things to put focus on:

-* 1️⃣: the method that receives the states argument is not used in the code: This is because the backend does not accept any filter, the legacy backend does the filtering using the backend context.
+* 1️⃣: the method that receives the states' argument is not used in the code: This is because the backend does not accept any filter, the legacy backend does the filtering using the backend context.
 But it ensures will only return the items the user can have access to.
 * 2️⃣: Those map functions are in charge of providing the correct icon and image, now the backend does not provide that information, so our repository implementation should provide it.
 Remember **the repository implementation (adapter) is the one that knows all the external internals** and for the images the adapter knows that if the id is "x" should return the image "y" and the icon "z"
 * 3️⃣: The `mapState` function behavior is similar to 2️⃣ but in this case, the backend returns a number that represents the state, the adapter should know how to map that number to the domain state, and that function can be reversed to know with the state should be sent to the backend.